|Barcelona safety tips. Avoiding pickpockets in Barcelona|

 Don't use a big bag if possible.
 Put it in your lap - never on back of chair or between your legs under chair.

-Don't carry your wallet your back pocket.
+Don't carry your wallet in your back pocket.
 Leave your regular wallet at home and just bring a small one with cash and 2 credit cards and whatever ID you need.

 Don't leave zip open on rucksack and don't wear on back with the flap open.
 It's safer to wear it on front or avoid rucksack altogether.

-6. Don't put cell phones on café table
+6. Don't put phones on café tables

-Don’t put anything like wallets or mobile phones on restaurant or café tables in Barcelona.
+Don’t put anything like wallets, mobile phones or tablets on restaurant or café tables in Barcelona.
 Especially outdoors and especially on La Rambla street.
 Be wary of kids or beggars trying to sell newspapers or magazines to you, purportedly donating profits to help the homeless.
 If you do forget and leave something in full view on the cafe table, these kids will quickly target you.
 Their trick is to put the paper down on the table pretending to let you see it, then as they leave they deftly scoop up your phone or wallet, when they pick up the paper again.
 It's a free magic show, but rather costly!

 7. Wear your backpack in front